 Cover and refrigerate.
 Marinate the chicken at least 1 hour, or overnight for more flavor penetration.
 A longer marinade is best.

 Prep For Roasting.
-Heat oven to 450 degrees.
+Preheat the oven to 350 degrees F.

 Bake the Chicken.
 Remove the chicken from the marinade and set into a large cast iron skillet or roasting pan skin side up.
 Pat dry with paper towels, though I like to leave mine a bit saucy.
 Drizzle with olive oil.